-Endocrinology division faculty are actively involved in both basic and clinical research.
-The Division works with laboratories in other departments and institutions, providing fellows an opportunity to expand their research interests and learning opportunities.
+Pediatric endocrinology faculty are involved in both basic and clinical research.
+The Division of Pediatric Endocrinology works with laboratories in other departments and institutions, providing fellows an opportunity to expand their research interests and learning opportunities.

 - Perrin White, M.D., has studied several genetic diseases of steroid hormone biosynthesis and metabolism including the most common forms of congenital adrenal hyperplasia.
 Recently he has concentrated on translational research including studies of gene expression in white blood cells from children with either Type 1 or Type 2 diabetes mellitus, and a pilot study of a potent anti-inflammatory agent, anakinra, in patients with new-onset Type 1 diabetes.

 - Soumya Adhikari has conducted a pilot study of a powerful anti-inflammatory agent – anakinra – in children with new-onset Type 1 diabetes to see if it might be safely used to prolong the honeymoon period in which some insulin secretion remains.
 Additional studies are planned with a more powerful related agent.

 - Dr. Ellen Grishman is studying the relationship between blood glucose control, quality of life, bullying, and executive function in patients with type 1 diabetes.
 She is also examining the relationship between a blood biomarker and depressive symptoms in obese adolescents.